lucianogiuseppe/JS-Auto-DeObfuscator/README.md

 After that you can use these scripts:

 python jsado.py file.html function_to_hack [n_execution=0]
+python jsado_selenium.py file.html function_to_hack [n_execution=0]

 You can call this script with: "python jsado.py obf.html eval" to don't let's execute eval in obf.html and get into the browser all js code executed with eval.
-You can use the increment to let execute eval one time , for example: the first time with eval there are some variables declaration.
+You can use the increment to let execute eval one time, for example: the first time with eval there are some variables declaration.

-If you want to use

 ##How JSADO works
 JSADO injects into the webpage a js script, that hook the function.
 Once the function hooked is executed, the js script injected shows a pannel with the code catched.

 ##Personalization
 You can open the python files and edit: browser/browserName,outputFileName in jsado class.